andre-st/goodreads-www/README.md

 ## Basic ideas

-### Overall:
+Overall:
 - [responsive](https://en.wikipedia.org/wiki/Responsive_web_design), transactional [landing page](https://en.wikipedia.org/wiki/Landing_page)
 - static website so I can easily host this on GitHub
 - form submission is supported by external free services

-### Right side of the page:
+Right side of the page:
 - minimal design form
 - problem and solution statement
 - privacy notice and consent (GDPR)

-### Left side of the page:
+Left side of the page:
 - slightly animated slides help users understand the form
 - where do they find the info they have to input and how does the service or notifications mail look like
 - slides change when the user changes between the input controls
-  - slides are actually HTML and not real screenshots or images (CSS rotation etc only gives the impression); I found this easier to update
+- slides are actually HTML and not real screenshots or images (CSS rotation etc only gives the impression); I found this easier to update, fonts etc scale better and the page loads faster

 ## Current